IBM/chopstix/docs/workflow.md

 ## Invocation selection

-You can manually analyse the stats of the CSV generated to understand in detail the behavior of each invocation and manually select a particular invocation you find worh to trace.
+You can manually analyze the stats of the CSV generated to understand in detail the behavior of each invocation and manually select a particular invocation you find worth to trace.
 Alternatively, you can use the clustering analysis explained in the rest of the section to perform the selection automatically.

-ChopStiX provide a set of support scripts to analyse the generated CSV, create clusters and select a representative invocation for each of them.
+ChopStiX provide a set of support scripts to analyze the generated CSV, create clusters and select a representative invocation for each of them.
 To do so, execute: